Skip to Content

 Eat an Incredible Meal

-We had so many incredible eateries in Roanoke, it’s hard to know where to begin, but I’m going to give you my three favorite Roanoke restaurants to cover breakfast, lunch, and dinner.
+We had so many incredible meals in Roanoke, it’s hard to know where to begin, but I’m going to give you my three favorite Roanoke restaurants to cover breakfast, lunch, and dinner.
 Bon Appetit!

 Breakfast: Sweet Donkey Coffee House – Expertly brewed coffee is my first breakfast requirement, and Sweet Donkey definitely excels in that department.
 Sweet Donkey proudly serves Counter Culture Coffee, as well as a great variety of local baked goods, waffles, quiche, and soups.
 This is the perfect stop after a morning visit to Mill Mountain Park and the Roanoke Star.